 WARNING: If you are rebuilding calipers that have steel or aluminum pistons, do NOT sand the pistons to remove rust or corrosion.
 Sanding steel pistons will remove the protective plating that helps prevent rust.
 Sanding aluminum pistons will remove the anodized coating that prevents corrosion.
 Replace rusty steel pistons or corroded aluminum pistons with new ones.

-Leaks are the most common type of problem you’ll find with brake calipers.
+Leaks are the most common type of problem you will find with brake calipers.
 To check for leaks, inspect the area around the caliper pistons.
 The outer dust seal may be cracked or torn, but if there is no sign of fluid the piston seals are probably okay.
 But if you see any fluid seepage, the piston seals are leaking.

 Also check the bleeder screws on each caliper.
 If the bleeder screw is not seated tightly, it may leak fluid.